 THE CONTESSA WINED AND DINED US IN GRAND STYLE.
 SHE MADE THIS PAVLOVA FOR DESSERT!

-When it came time for us to leave, the Contessa invited me to stay for dinner.
-I think she wanted to make sure it had been worth my while to come all the way from Texas, plus she said, “What will you do, tonight?
-Stay in your hotel room?”
-So very thoughtful, because yes, that’s exactly what I would have done.
+When it came time for us to leave, the other women lived in the general vicinity, the Contessa asked me, “What will you do, tonight?
+Stay in your hotel room?
+Why don’t you stay for dinner?”
+I think she wanted to make sure it had been worth my while to come all the way from Texas.
+How thoughtful, because that’s exactly what I would have done.

 SO I SWAPPED MY HAT FOR ONE OF THE CONTESSA’S, MADE MYSELF AT HOME, AND THEN HAND DRIED HER MOTHER’S CHINA WE’D USED AT LUNCH.